HildrRipple/AgentSociety/docs/04-custom-agents/02-agent-tools.md

 ## Environment
 The Environment tool provides access to the simulation environment, allowing agents to interact with the urban space, economy, and other simulation components.

+Environment plays a crucial role in the simulation, as it provides the basic information for agents to make decisions.

 ### Core APIs

 - `get_person(person_id)`: Retrieves information about a specific person by ID